 1. Be as hands-free as possible

-Either have an umbrella stroller or a soft-sided carrier with you.
-What you pick will depend on what your personal situation is.
-We are going with our Ergo carrier for total hands-free mode.
+We use our Ergo carrier for total hands-free mode.
 Bitty is more than content to be strapped on and she is still small enough to do so(Don’t get me wrong the kid gets heavy but for the short walks around the airport it’s totally worth it!)
-An umbrella stroller would be a fine option as well but isn’t as hands free if you have carry on bags to deal with.
+An umbrella stroller would be a fine option as well but isn’t as hands-free if you have carry on bags to deal with.

 3. Bring an empty water bottle/sippy cup